-As a volunteer UNOS Ambassador, I was excited to participate in a focus group this week on using plain language in proposals about how lifesaving organs are allocated in this country.
-UNOS (the organization that manages the organ transplant waiting lists) is proposing changes to the current distribution system [https://optn.transplant.hrsa.gov/governance/public-comment/].
+As a volunteer UNOS Ambassador, I was excited to participate in a focus group recently on using plain language in proposals about how lifesaving organs are allocated in this country.
+UNOS (the organization that manages the organ transplant waiting lists) was proposing changes to the current distribution system.

 Kudos to UNOS for creating the focus group.
 When an organization whose mission affects the lives of so many people (113,000 people in this country are on waiting lists for organs) considers an important change in policy, of course you want to be sure that people understand it well enough to offer valuable feedback.

 I couldn’t help wondering, though, why plain language skills and training weren’t an integral part of that organization and others like it.
-When I was an editor at RTI International, a major nonprofit research institute, we often worked on materials for federal agencies with just this goal in mind.
+When I was an editor at RTI International, a major nonprofit research institute based in North Carolina, we often worked on materials for federal agencies with just this goal in mind.
 That’s why I and many of my colleagues had had training in it.

 Reviewing the documents on which UNOS was seeking public comment, I was painfully aware of how often health-related materials leave users/readers confused or overwhelmed—often both.
 Out of curiosity, I checked the reading level of much of the overview section, and it was 12.3—that’s a high school senior.
 Thousands of the patients on the wait lists, many of whom live in poverty, lack the education to understand this information.
 For example, replacing phrases like “equitable access to transplant” with “the way that kidneys are distributed needs to be fairer” would go a long way toward making it all clearer.